Merzasphor/MWSE/docs/source/lua/type/tes3game.rst

     Mix volumes for music.

 `windowHandle`_ (`number`_)
+    Read-only.
 The Windows HWND for the window.

 `wireframeProperty`_ (`niProperty`_)
+    Read-only.
 The reused wireframe property, appled when toggling wireframe rendering.

 `worldSceneGraphRoot`_ (`niNode`_)
+    Read-only.
 Access to the root of the scene graph.

 .. toctree::
     :hidden: